Gallicchio-Lab/AToM-OpenMM/README.md

 Installation & Usage
 --------------------

 It is recommended that the installation is performed in a personal python environment (`conda`, `miniconda`, or similar).
-AToM requires the `ambertools`, `openmm`, `configobj` and `numpy` python modules.
+AToM requires the `openmm`, `configobj` and `numpy` python modules.

 ```
-conda create -n atm
-conda activate atm
-conda install -c conda-forge ambertools openmm openmm-atmmetaforce-plugin configobj
+conda create -n atm -c conda-forge openmm openmm-atmmetaforce-plugin configobj setproctitle ambertools
 git clone https://github.com/Gallicchio-Lab/AToM-OpenMM.git
 cd AToM-OpenMM
 python setup.py install
 ```

+`setproctitle` above is optional but useful to track the names of the processes started by AToM-OpenMM.
+The `ambertools` package is not an actual dependency but it is needed to set up some of the systems in the examples.
 See [examples](examples/) for examples and tutorials.

 While we strive to develop and distribute high-quality and bug-free software, keep in mind that this is research software under heavy development.
 AToM is provided without any guarantees of correctness.
 Please report issues [here](https://github.com/Gallicchio-Lab/AToM-OpenMM/issues).
 We welcome contributions and pull requests.